College of Architecture and the Built Environment

 Executive Dean: B. Klinkhammer

 Manager of Academic Operations: L. Irwin

-The College of Architecture and the Built Environment requires the purchase of a laptop computer in the first year of each program: Bachelor of Architecture, Bachelor of Science in Construction Management, Bachelor of Science in Architectural Studies, Bachelor of Science in Interior Design and Bachelor of Landscape Architecture.
+The College of Architecture and the Built Environment requires the purchase of a laptop computer and a specific software bundle of graphic/modeling/simulation, and/or productivity tools for the first year of each program: Bachelor of Architecture, Bachelor of Science in Construction Management, Bachelor of Science in Architectural Studies, Bachelor of Science in Interior Design, Bachelor of Landscape Architecture, Master of Science in Sustainable Design, Master of Science in Construction Management, Master of Science in Interior Architecture, and Master of Science in GeoDesign.
 The University bookstore makes every effort to offer the lowest possible prices of the required software for coursework.
-Visit www.PhilaU.edu/OIT for hardware and software recommendations.

 Visit:http://www.philau.edu/oir/StudentPersonalTechnologySupport/ComputerPurchasing.html for hardware and software requirements.
 All C-ABE students are required to bring to school a laptop computer capable of running Windows software.
 Students using a Mac must have Windows running on their laptop before the first class in order to use course specific software immediately.

 Throughout the course of studies, laptop and software requirements may change due to software and hardware updates, and it is the student’s responsibility to keep hardware and software requirements up to date.